Update: The GRE is no longer required for Neurobiology’s Ph.D. program

 How to Apply?

 Applicants should submit an electronic application through the Graduate School.
 Indicate on the application that you are applying to “The Graduate Program in Neurobiology.”

 Please email any of the faculty or students on this page; click here to send a general question to all of the student contacts below.

 Associate Professor of Neurobiology, Director of Graduate Studies

 Assistant Professor of Neurobiology

 Duke students who are currently enrolled in related admitting-only graduate programs may affiliate with Duke Neurobiology, in order to take the Neurobiology courses and work with Neurobiology training faculty.
-The most common programs are Cellular and Molecular Biology (CMB), Cognitive Neuroscience Admitting Program (CNAP), and Medical Scientist Training Program (MSTP).
+The most common programs are Cognitive Neuroscience Admitting Program (CNAP), and Medical Scientist Training Program (MSTP).

 In order to initiate the affiliation process, fill out a Department Affiliation Form and a Statement of Financial Support, and send it to Jörg Grandl (DGS).
 Students who are undecided about affiliating with Neurobiology may contact Jörg Grandl (DGS) to discuss the process.